AncientLich/wmlxgettext-unoff/docs/source/index.rst

    * Elvish Hunter (wesnoth developer) for his very precious help.
    * \|Wolf\| (python Italia) for his deep knowledge on python and his precious help.
-   * celtincminstrel (on #wesnoth freenode channel): for explaining me how to use the original perl wmlxgettext tool.
+   * celticminstrel (on #wesnoth freenode channel): for explaining me how to use the original perl wmlxgettext tool and for helping me to improve the script.
+   * loonycyborg: for reporting me a bug (now solved)

 .. note::